arnoldantonio/Retro-Beige/README.md

 ---

-This GarlicOS Theme is made for the Retro Gray RG35XX and matches the device's body color perfectly.
-The theme blends with the gray body and bezels of the RG35XX, giving it a clean, simple look that fits the retro style.
-It’s designed to keep things looking smooth and simple while matching the color scheme of the handheld.
+This custom theme for the RG35XX running GarlicOS is designed to perfectly complement the handheld’s retro gray bezels, providing a seamless and cohesive look.
+The theme’s aesthetic is carefully crafted to match the RG35XX’s unique color, ensuring a uniform, sleek appearance across the device.

+Given the limited color volume of the RG35XX’s display, special attention has been paid to calibrating the color balance.

 ---